Neelaakash-8/daybook/README.md

 # Daybook — getting it onto your phone

-I can't compile an Android APK inside this chat (no Android SDK access here), but here's the real path to one, using free tools.
  Steps 1–2 get you a working app icon in ~10 minutes.
  Step 3 gets you an actual `.apk` file.

 ## 1. Put these files somewhere public (needs to be https)